-The RAC Chair, in consultation with the other RAC members, will determine the severity of each issue.
-If the RAC Chair determines that an issue will be a Level 2 Finding, the evaluator will complete a specific issue narrative.
-However, if the RAC Chair classifies the issue as a potential Level 1 Finding, he or she will notify FEMA Headquarters of the issue.
-The RAC Chair must then, within two days, write a description of the issue and the reasons he or she believes it may receive a Level 1 Finding classification.
-FEMA Headquarters staff will, in turn, notify NRC Headquarters.
+The RAC Chair, in consultation with the other RAC members, determines the severity of each issue.
+If the RAC Chair determines that an issue is a Level 2 Finding, the evaluator completes a specific issue narrative.
+However, if the individual with the authority to classify issues and findings in the region classifies the issue as a potential Level 1 Finding, he or she notifies FEMA Headquarters of the issue.
+Within two days, the Region writes a description of the issue and the reasons he or she believes it may receive a Level 1 Finding classification.
+FEMA Headquarters staff, in turn, notify NRC Headquarters.
+The individual with the authority to classify issues and findings in the Region may assess a Level 1 Finding when the collective impact of two or more Level 2 Findings on an organization's emergency functioning precludes adequate protection of public health and safety.
+Multiple exercise issues may indicate a more severe problem.
+If the combined effect of the exercise issues leads to a determination that offsite emergency preparedness is not adequate to provide reasonable assurance that appropriate protective measures can be taken in the event of a radiological emergency to protect the health and safety of the public living in the vicinity of a nuclear power plant, then the RAC Chair assesses a single Level 1 Finding, rather than multiple Level 2 Findings.
+The RAC Chair may also consider assessing a Level 1 Finding if repeated Level 2 Findings have occurred in multiple assessment activities.